BrandonLC2020/PersonalRedirectInspectorWebApp/README.md

 ## How it Works

-When the page is loaded:
+When the page is loaded or its own URL changes:
-1. It reads `window.location.href`, `window.location.search`, and `window.location.hash`.
+1. The application determines the URL to inspect:
+    *   It first checks `window.location.href`.
+    *   If `window.location.href` has significant query parameters or a fragment, this URL is chosen for inspection.
+    *   If `window.location.href` is "plain" (no significant query/fragment) AND a default custom URL has been set by the user (and stored in `localStorage`), that default custom URL is chosen for inspection.
+    *   Otherwise (plain `window.location.href` and no default custom URL), the plain `window.location.href` is used.
-2. It parses the query string into a list of key-value pairs.
+2. The chosen URL is parsed: its query string is broken into key-value pairs, and its fragment is extracted.
-3. A new entry containing this data, along with a timestamp, is created.
+3. A new entry containing this data, along with a timestamp, is created for the chosen URL.
 4. This entry is added to a list of historical entries, which is then saved to `localStorage`.
-5. To avoid redundant entries, a new record is only added if its full URL differs from the most recently logged URL.
+5. To avoid redundant entries from auto-inspection, a new record is only added if its content (full URL, query params, fragment) differs from the most recently logged entry.
 6. The history is displayed, with the latest entry appearing first.

+**Manual Inspection:**
+*   Users can input any URL into the "Manually Inspect Specific URL" field.
+*   Upon submission, this URL is parsed, and a new entry is created and added to the history, regardless of the auto-inspection logic.

 ## Tech Stack